Tread-2036/motion-photo-extractor/README.md

 ## What this does

-It's a command line ruby script that splits your S7/S7 Edge motion photos in to a (now smaller) jpg and a mp4.
+It's a command line ruby script that splits your Samsung motion photos in to a (now smaller) jpg and a mp4.
+Samsung saves files into

 The files will be saved in the same folder the original image.